osiota/osiota/doc/configuration.md

 ### remote (object)

-Connect to a remote ER instance (via WebSockets).
+Connect to a remote osiota instance (via WebSockets).
 To get or forward data from or to another osiota instance, you can add remotes.

 ### app (object[])